howl-editor/howl/site/source/about.md

 While Howl uses Gtk, it's interface is primarily text oriented.
 Thus, it does not offer any traditional dialogue boxes, tool bars, or even a menu bar.
-This is not intended as dogma however, but merely reflects the authors personal preferences.
+This is not intended as dogma however.
 Future versions of Howl might offer optional graphical elements such as the above should someone be willing to do the necessary work.

 Generally speaking, Howl draws a lot of inspiration from Emacs and Vim, and should feel familiar to anyone who has used any of these editors.